s3cur3/KeystrokeDynamics.JS/README.markdown

     - If you're using [Bootstrap][] (with the Bootstrap Javascript, either `bootstrap.min.js` or `bootstrap.js`), you can add a neat drop-down login form by including `dropdown_login.php` in a menu on your page.
 (See [Example 1][Example 1: A Dropdown Login Form in a Nav Menu].)
 	- To add a "normal" login form to a page, just include `components/login.php` somewhere on your page.
 (See [Example 2][Example 2: A Standard Login Form].)
 5. Create a login validation page.
 This is the page that users are sent to after they log in.
-This might be a user's "control panel," your normal home page, or any number of other things. **TODO**: Document this further.
+This might be a user's "control panel," your normal home page, or any number of other things.
+What's important is that this page call the `is_real_user()` function, as illustrated in [Example 3][Example 3: A Validation Page].
 6. Create a training page and a training success page. **TODO**: Document this further.

 **Note**: For this code to be a true drop-in solution, you'll need to use it with Twitter [Bootstrap][].
 For the most part, you don't *have* to use Bootstrap, but if you don't, you'll have to provide your own CSS styling and maybe your own Javascript animations.